Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 ### LiberLive C1
 OrinAyo will connect to the LiberLive C1 guitar by the Bluetooth connection used by the LiberLive mobile app.
 You can't use both OrinAyo and the mobile app at the same time.
-You can select different drum beats and guitar styles for both paddles and OrinAyo will use the tempo set by LiberLive except for web-audio styles that have fixed tempos.
+You can select different drum beats and guitar styles for both paddles and OrinAyo will use the tempo set by LiberLive except for web-audio styles that have a pre-determined set of tempos per style.

 You can also use both the audio from LiberLive C1 and OrinAyo together in harmony